WeR-stats/workshops/setup_cloud_machine_data_science/README.md

 ### Install core *R*

-  - add the CRAN address to the list of trusted packages repositories
+  - add the CRAN address to  trusted packages repositories
     ~~~
     echo -e "\n# CRAN REPOSITORY\ndeb https://cloud.r-project.org/bin/linux/ubuntu bionic-cran35/\n" | sudo tee -a /etc/apt/sources.list
     ~~~

     Notice that the above command:
     - presumes that the installed OS version is **18.04 LST**.
 For previous versions of the *Ubuntu* distribution, change the word `bionic` with the correct adjective using [this list](https://en.wikipedia.org/wiki/Ubuntu_version_history) as a reference.
 In particular, the previous *16.04* LTS version is named `xenial`.
-    - connects to  `cran.rstudio.com`, which is the the generic redirection service from *RStudio*, but it's also possible to switch to a static closer location (according to the chosen VM region, not the user's location!) using [this list](https://cran.r-project.org/mirrors.html).
+    - connects to  `cran.rstudio.com`, which is the the generic redirection service provided by [RStudio](https://www.rstudio.com), but it's also possible to switch to a static closer location (according to the chosen VM region, not the user's location!) using [this list](https://cran.r-project.org/mirrors.html).
   - download and add the *public key* of the CRAN maintainer [Michael Rutter](https://launchpad.net/~marutter/+archive/ubuntu/rrutter) to the apt keyring:
     ~~~
     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9